corrigan-r/HarvardX_Movie_Recommender/README.md

-This project was the final deliverable for the HarvardX Capstone, the final course of the HarvardX Data Science Professional Certificate Program.
-The code, R markdown file, and pdf output (of the .Rmd) are included in the repository.
-The output can be found [here](Movie-Recommender.pdf).
+This project was the main deliverable for the HarvardX Capstone on machine learning, the final course of the HarvardX Data Science Professional Certificate Program.
+The [code](code.R), [R markdown file](Movie-Recommender.Rmd), and [pdf output](Movie-Recommender.pdf) are included in the repository.
+The [R markdown file](Movie-Recommender.Rmd) can be knit by first running the  [code](code.R), which will save several objects to the workspace, and then knitting the R markdown file.